apache/tvm/relax_spec.md

 3. In fact, the `body` field of a `Function` node and the `true_branch` and `false_branch` fields of `If` nodes _must_ be `SeqExpr`s.
 If these fields are not `SeqExpr`s, they must be "wrapped" in a `SeqExpr`.
 4. Within a `SeqExpr`, `BindingBlock`s must be consolidated.
 For example, if there is a `BindingBlock` that comes after another `BindingBlock`, the two blocks should be combined to form a single `BindingBlock` with all the bindings in the same order.
 Consecutive `DataflowBlock`s should be consolidated as well.
 Empty `BindingBlock`s should be dropped.
 However, a `DataflowBlock` cannot be consolidated with an ordinary `BindingBlock`.
 If all the `BindingBlock`s are empty, then the `blocks` field of the `SeqExpr` should be set to an empty list.

-Programs that are parsed should be "normalized" before performing type checking or structure checking or before doing any further optimizations.
+Programs that are parsed should be "normalized" before performing `StructInfo` checking or before doing any further optimizations.
 Note that the process of "flattening" `SeqExpr`s and consolidating `BindingBlock`s does increase the visibility of the variables in those `SeqExpr`s and `BindingBlock`s, but this is safe, since it will not cause any variable to be referenced outside of its original scope.
 The specification does not require any particular method of normalizing a program so long as the final program conforms to the above-listed criteria.
 Here is a general approach:
 1. For each function in the `IRModule`, ensure that the body is a `SeqExpr`.
 If the body is not a `SeqExpr`, wrap the function body in a `SeqExpr`, creating a new `BindingBlock` to hold `VarBinding`s for any non-leaf expressions that need to be bound to variables.
 2. If the function body is already a `SeqExpr`, consolidate all `BindingBlock`s, then check if the `body` field of the `SeqExpr` is a leaf expression.
 If not, bind it to a new var in the final `BindingBlock` and replace the `SeqExpr` body with the new var.
 3. If the function body is not a `SeqExpr`, then recurse down the body's AST, binding any nested non-leaf expressions to a var in the current scope (doing this process in breadth-first order from left to right will respect the evaluation order in the semantics).
 If the body itself is a non-leaf expression, finally bind it to a var and have the final `SeqExpr` return the new var.